 BUY/SELL AGREEMENTS AND BUSINESS SUCCESSION PLANNING

-The sale of a business to an outsider is rare and can be accomplished by the sale of company stock or membership interests or the company assets.
+The sale of a business to an outsider is rare and can be accomplished by the sale of company stock, membership interests or the company assets.

-1. Death, dissolution, and winding up of co-owner
+1. Death, dissolution, and winding up of an owner of the business

 2. Disability or incompetency

 3. Insolvency or bankruptcy